 March 25, 2023

-Teams of two compete to be the first to reach a select list of historical cemeteries in and around the Hoosier National Forest.
-A digital picture in front of each cemetery sign will be proof of reaching the check-point.
-Teams will race to five mandatory check-points, two of which will be drawn and announced the morning of the event.
-Two other check-points will be declared "dead" and be of no value for that day.
-Check-points can be reached in any order, using any route.
+Teams of two compete in this unique self-supported bicycle race.
+The goal is to reach a select list of historical cemeteries in and around Hoosier National Forest.
+A digital “selfie” photo in front of each cemetery sign is proof of reaching the check-point.
+Terrain may include gravel forest roads, unmaintained county roads, mountain bike trails, and pavement.
+There are five mandatory check-points; two of which will be drawn and announced race morning.
+Two other check-points will be declared “dead” and be of no value for that day.
+Optional checkpoints reward the team with “bonus” time, deducted from their elapsed ride.
+Check-points may be reached in any order, using any route.
+Printed maps are not provided.
+Team members must visit check-points together and finish together.

 Team of 2: Early- $140 / Increase- $160 / Day of $180